sorush-khajepor/Sarray/README.md

 # Sarray

-Have you found yourself in the endless circle of writing for-loops in numerical projects?
 Sarray simplifies working with arrays in C++.
 It dramatically decreases lines of code used for basic arithmetic operations.
-It is a generic array and
+It is a wrapper of std::array and
 supports: +, -, \*, /, negative, positive, dot product, `std::cout`, assignment, explicit
 type-casting, and promoted implicit type-casting.
-Sarray is a simple form of `std::valarray` that can be added to your project and be extended to your need.
+Sarray is a one-file header that can be added to your project and be extended to your need.
 Sarray is targetting  simplicity than efficiency.
 For interested readers, using [Expression templates](https://en.wikipedia.org/wiki/Expression_templates) is a way to improve the efficiency in this kind of programs.